accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Identify on the screen synchronised audio description or transcript (time-based media).
 1. If an audio description is present, check
 	- that it is relevant (all the important visual information is present);
-	- and that it is correctly synchronised (the audio description soundtrack coincides correctly with the video tape).
+	- and that it is correctly synchronised (the audio description soundtrack coincides correctly with the video).
 1. If a text transcript is present, check
 	-  that it is relevant (all important audio or visual information is present, including dialogue and embedded text).
 1. If this is the case, the criterion is validated.